NVIDIA Corporation

 Operating Income by Reportable Segments

-Reportable segment operating income – The year over year increase in Compute & Networking segment operating income was driven by growth in revenue, partially offset by a $4.5 billion charge associated with H20 excess inventory and purchase obligations in the first quarter of fiscal year 2026.
-The year over year increase in Graphics segment operating income was driven by the growth in revenue.
+Reportable segment operating income – The year-over-year increase in Compute & Networking segment operating income in the first quarter of fiscal year 2027 was driven by the growth in revenue and the non-recurrence of a $4.5 billion charge associated with H20 excess inventory and purchase obligations in the first quarter of fiscal year 2026.
+The year-over-year increase in Graphics segment operating income in the first quarter of fiscal year 2027 was driven by the growth in revenue.

 Concentration of Revenue

-For fiscal year 2024, sales to one direct customer represented 13% of total revenue, and were primarily attributable to the Compute & Networking segment.
+For the first quarter of fiscal year 2026, sales to two direct customers represented 16% and 14% of total revenue, which were attributable to the Compute & Networking segment.

 Revenue by geographic region is designated based on the location of the headquarters of direct customers.
 The end customer and shipping location may be different from our customers' headquarters location.
-Revenue from sales to customers headquartered outside of the United States accounted for 31% and 41% of total revenue for fiscal years 2026 and 2025, respectively.
+Revenue from sales to customers headquartered outside of the United States accounted for 22% of total revenue for the first quarter of fiscal year 2027 and 42% of total revenue for the first quarter of fiscal year 2026.

 Gross Profit and Gross Margin

 Gross profit consists of total net revenue less cost of revenue.
-Cost of revenue consists of the cost of semiconductors, including wafer fabrication, assembly, testing and packaging, board and device costs, manufacturing support costs, including labor and overhead associated with such purchases, final test yield fallout, inventory and warranty provisions, memory and component costs, tariffs, and shipping costs.
-Cost of revenue also includes acquisition-related intangible amortization expense, costs for license and development and service arrangements, IP-related costs, and stock-based compensation related to personnel associated with manufacturing operations.
+Cost of revenue consists primarily of the cost of semiconductors, including wafer fabrication, assembly, testing and packaging, board and device costs, manufacturing support costs, including labor and overhead associated with such purchases, final test yield fallout, inventory and warranty provisions, memory and component costs, tariffs, and shipping costs.
+Cost of revenue also includes acquisition-related intangible amortization expense, IP-related costs, and stock-based compensation related to personnel associated with manufacturing operations.

 Operating Expenses

-The increases in research and development expenses for fiscal year 2026 were driven by a 29% increase in compensation and benefits expense, including stock-based compensation, reflecting employee growth and compensation increases and a 79% increase in compute and infrastructure.
+The increase in research and development expenses for the first quarter of fiscal year 2027 was primarily driven by a 112% increase in compute and infrastructure, a 31% increase in compensation and benefits, including stock-based compensation, reflecting employee growth and compensation increases, and a 204% increase in engineering development materials for new product introductions.

-The increases in sales, general and administrative expenses for fiscal year 2026 were primarily driven by compensation and benefits expense, including stock-based compensation, reflecting employee growth and compensation increases.
+The increase in sales, general and administrative expenses for the first quarter of fiscal year 2027 was primarily driven by compensation and benefits, including stock-based compensation, reflecting employee growth and compensation increases.

 Total Other Income, Net